Aishanipach/Angular-Library/README.md

 # Angular Library

-Here are useful re-usable components that I made on the side
+Here are useful re-usable Angular components that I made on the side.

 ### Refrences
 [Ng-Boilerplate] (https://github.com/ngbp/ngbp) project of bundling